-Best GBP account in the US
+Best GBP foreign currency accounts in US

 If you send, receive, hold, or spend British pounds (GBP) frequently, you could save time and money with a GBP account.
 Sterling accounts can be useful for both individuals and businesses, to cut the costs of international transactions and currency conversion.